Introduction

 When it comes to virtual machines in Azure, general purpose VMs are the most versatile.
 They are designed to provide a balance between compute, memory, and networking resources and can handle a wide range of workloads.

-In other words, they’re like the Swiss Army knives of Azure VMs.
+In Other words, they’re like the Swiss Army knives of Azure VMs.
 If you’re not sure which VM series to choose for your workload, general purpose VMs are a safe bet.

 They can be used for a variety of scenarios such as web servers, small databases or development environments.
 There are several series within general purpose VMs – A-series, Av2-series, D-series, Dv2-series and Dsv3-series.